wp-plugins/bettings-widget/readme.txt

 Bettin.gs is an online tool that helps you manage your betting portfolio.
 It helps you track your bets and progress and see where you are making the most money and where you could improve.

+By registering the bets you place, you get access to automatically generated stats based on those bets.
+Statistics like ROI, top tipsters, sports, tags and much much more.

 Read more at [http://bettin.gs](bettin.gs "Bettin.gs")

 = What do I need to get started? =